Camino Pilgrims Office in Santiago de Compostela

 • In winter-time (1st November until 30th April, except Easter), the office is open every day from 10 am to 7 pm.

-• The centre is only closed on Christmas Day and New Year’s Day when pilgrims can request their certificates directly from the Cathedral.
+• The centre is only closed on Christmas and New Year’s Day, when pilgrims can request their certificates directly from the Cathedral.

 You are in good company as you join the other pilgrims in celebration after a long journey.

-A pilgrim must walk at least 100 km or cycle 200 km and collect stamps in their pilgrim passport along the route to qualify for their Compostela certificate when you get to the pilgrim’s office.
+A pilgrim must walk at least 100 km or cycle 200 km and collect stamps in their pilgrim passport along the route to qualify for their Compostela certificate when they get to the pilgrim’s office.

-For additional information and the latest updates, we recommend you visit their website: Pilgrims Office in Santiago or contact our travel specialists.
+For additional information and the latest updates, we recommend you visit their website, Pilgrims Office in Santiago or contact our travel specialists.

 contact-us-button-2017